Automatic vs Manual: Which Rental Car to Choose in Macedonia

 Price Comparison

 The automatic premium is typically €5-10/day more than a comparable manual model.
-For weekly rentals, the absolute difference narrows thanks to our weekly discount packages.
+For weekly rentals, the absolute difference narrows because our pricing calendar uses a lower daily rate for 7-day stays than for a single day.

 Our Recommendation